ConfettiFX/The-Forge/README.md

 # Install
-For PC Windows run PRE_BUILD.bat.
-For the other platforms run the shell script.
-It will download and unzip the art assets and only on PC install the shader builder extension for Visual Studio 2017.
+ * For PC Windows run PRE_BUILD.bat.
+It will download and unzip the art assets and install the shader builder extension for Visual Studio 2017.
+ * For Linux and Mac run PRE_BUILD.command.
+If its the first time checking out the forge make sure the PRE_BUILD.command has the correct executable flag by running the following command chmod +x PRE_BUILD.command

+    It will only download and unzip required Art Assets (No plugins/extensions install).

 # Unit Tests
 There are the following unit tests in The Forge: